Free Crochet Patterns for Baby Dresses

 Are you new to crocheting garments?
 Do not be nervous!

 I do love hearing stories of how people have been inspired by my crochet and one of my good long-time friends Bev is a great example of moving on from the granny squares to produce some awesome work.
 She has just picked up crocheting again after a long break and when she saw this beautiful pattern from Redheart she knew she wanted to give it a go.

 I think you will agree it turned out fantastic, and Bev now has the crochet bug again.
 Yay!

-This is a firm favourite.
-It's a quick and easy to make angel-wings sleeper set, with a diaper and bootie pattern.
+This project is ideal for beginners ready to go on to the next stage.
+This baby girl set is a quick and easy to make angel-wings sleeper set, complete with a diaper and bootie pattern.
 This design was created by Abigail Goss and is a free pattern.
 I would suggest printing off this pattern for easier use.

-Please note that although measurements are given for a three-to-six month old, a reader's comments that it fits a newborn are worth noting.
+- Although the measurements are given for a three-to-six month old, a reader comments that it fits a newborn.

 I am fortunate to know the designer behind patternsforcrochet, and I love her designs.